Introduction to the Campus

 Liberty University’s campus has practice and performance facilities for its 20 NCAA Division I athletic teams, 40-plus Club Sports teams, and 20-plus intramural sports.
 These facilities provide opportunities for students studying medicine, athletic training, sport management, and other health professions to work with athletes in real-world environments.

-Williams Stadium opened in October 1989 and has undergone multiple renovations, the most recent expansion in August 2018 increased seating capacity to 30,000.
+Williams Stadium opened in October 1989 and has undergone multiple renovations, the most recent expansion in August 2018 increased seating capacity to 25,000.
 The stadium houses the Liberty Football Center, which opened in 2006, was renovated and the Liberty Football program moved into its new home in April 2020.
-Located at the north end zone at Williams Stadium, the three-story 65,455-square-foot facility houses 17 offices, 10 position meeting rooms, and an offensive and defensive meeting room, plus a 147-seat, theater-style team meeting room.
+Located at the north end zone at Williams Stadium, the three-story 65,455-square-foot facility houses 18 luxury suites, a full media center, and expanded concessions and restrooms for the West side of the stadium.
 The facility includes a locker room, equipment room, player’s lounge including a nutrition center, cardio workout room, a press room, a new training room, and state-of-the-art weight room.
 The sports medicine area includes treatment beds, an onsite x-ray room, plus hydrotherapy pools.
-Additional information is available online.

-The 169,000-square-foot Indoor Track Complex opened in January 2017 and is home to one of 15 hydraulic-banked tracks in the United States.
+The 169,000-square-foot Indoor Track Complex opened in January 2017.
+The track itself is the facility’s most dynamic feature and one of only a handful of indoor tracks in the U.S. to offer a six-lane, 200-meter, hydraulically banked oval.
 The 1,500-seat indoor track includes a six-lane, 200-meter track, training and weight rooms, locker rooms, concessions, and coaches’ offices.
-Additional information is available online.

 The 4,000-seat Liberty Arena opened in December 2020 and is the new home of the Liberty men’s basketball, women’s basketball and volleyball programs.
 Liberty Arena is adjacent to the Flames’ and Lady Flames’ previous home, the Vines Center, with a tunnel connecting the two venues.